 Unfortunately…

 There currently isn’t a cure for ALS.
-For this reason, which is why this ALS is generally considered a terminal illness.
-And while new medical advancements are being made on a nearly daily basis to help slow the progression of this disease, as it stands now, ALS remains nearly as deadly as it has always been.
+For this reason, which is why ALS is generally considered a terminal illness.
+While new medical advancements are being made on a nearly daily basis to help slow the progression of this disease, as it stands now, ALS remains almost as deadly as it has always been.

-Until somewhat recently no life insurance company (to our knowledge) would be willing to provide a traditional life insurance policy to someone who has been diagnosed with ALS in the past without them having to wait 2 to 3 years before the policy would provide coverage for natural causes of death.
+For this reason, no life insurance company (to our knowledge) would be willing to provide a traditional life insurance policy to someone who has been diagnosed with ALS in the past without them having to wait 2 to 3 years before the policy would provide coverage for natural causes of death.
+However, there has been some discussion by some insurance carriers, that this may be changing in the future.

 What “kind” of life insurance policy can I qualify for?

-As we’ve previously mentioned, there may be one life insurance company (that we know of) that is now willing to approve of those that have been diagnosed with ALS for approximately $25,000 dollars in coverage without having to wait 2 to 3 years.
+As we’ve previously mentioned, there may be one life insurance company (that we know of) that is now willing to approve those diagnosed with ALS for approximately 25,000 dollars in coverage without having to wait 2 to 3 years.

 The “tricky” part is…

-That the exact details of how one would be able to qualify for such a policy is a bit “fuzzy” at the moment.
-Which is why, we here at IBUSA just like to state for the record that when we are approached by a client who has been diagnosed with ALS, this will be the first life insurance company that we reach out to with the expectation that it’s probably not going to work out!
+The exact details of how one would qualify for such a policy are a bit “fuzzy” now.
+This is why we here at IBUSA just like to state for the record that when we are approached by a client who has been diagnosed with ALS, this will be the first life insurance company that we reach out to with the expectation that it’s probably not going to work out!

-Here at IBUSA, we like to keep individual expectations well grounded.
-Which is why we now want to focus our discussion on options that we know will be available to those who have been diagnosed with ALS and provide you with some insight on why some of these options may be a good idea and why in some cases they’re just not going to work out.
+You see, here at IBUSA, we like to keep individual expectations well-grounded.
+This is why we now want to focus our discussion on options that we know will be available to those who have been diagnosed with ALS and provide you with some insight into why some of these options may be a good idea and why, in some cases, they’re just not going to work out.

 So…

-Basically, when it comes to helping out folks who have been diagnosed with ALS, you’re pretty much going to have two “for sure” options to choose from.
-The first option is not actually a TRUE life insurance policy at all.
-This is because this “option” will never actually provide a death benefit to your beneficiaries in the event that you die from a “natural cause.”
+When it comes to helping out folks who have been diagnosed with ALS, you’re pretty much going to have two “for sure” options to choose from.
+The first option is not a TRUE life insurance policy at all.
+This is because this “option” will never actually provide a death benefit to your beneficiaries if you die from a “natural cause.”

 These types…